vishvAsa/kalpAntaram/kANe/v5p2/05_purANas_and_Buddhism/25_Causes_of_Disappearance_of_Buddhism.md

 1027

 gradually led on to the loss of physical and mental virility to idleness, base morala and race suicide, Manu III.
 77-78, VI 89-90, Vas.
 Dh.
 S. VIII.
 14-17, Visnu Dh.
 8. 59, 29, Daksa II.
 57-60 and many other sages and writers praise the stage of householder as the highest.
 1655 The Mahābhārata (Santi 270.
-6–11) and the Rāmāyana, Ayodhyā 108, 2) and the Purānas also sing the same tune; vide H. of Dh. vol. II, pp. 425– 426 and 540-541.
+6–11) and the Rāmāyana, Ayodhyā 108, 2) and the Purāṇas also sing the same tune; vide H. of Dh. vol. II, pp. 425– 426 and 540-541.

 Not only Dharmaśāstras but also great poets like Kālidāsa emphasized the supreme importance of the householder's stage to society.
 In the Raghuvamsa 1656 (V. 10) king Raghu says to a learned brābmana student it is now time for you to pass on to the second stage of life that is capable of being useful to (mon of) other asramas'.
 In the Sākuntala also Kālidāga harps on the same idea.